 Some potential types of articles you could are for instance “Top 10 Most Commonly Used Scales To Play Blues Guitar” or “How To Play Guitar Faster”

 You can keep track of your Guest Posts quite easily using a tool like Guest Post Tracker which can make the whole process A LOT easier.

 Once you have some material behind you, the next part in the process is to start reaching out to relevant sites in hopes of them publishing the content.

-Guest posts work great for both parties involved, the site you’re reaching out to get quality content to publish and share with their audience and in return you get a link back to your website, repeat this process over time and you’ll start to see your organic rankings rise and the traffic to your business increase.
+Guest posts work great for both parties involved, the site you’re reaching out to gets quality content to publish and share with their audience and in return you get a link back to your website, repeat this process over time and you’ll start to see your organic rankings rise.

 By no means is starting your business online easy but it also doesn’t have to be complicated, next I’m going to show you how to find guest posting opportunities with ease.